 Dating back to Roman times, Porto is anything but antiquated.
 Nightlife doesn’t start until morning, tourism is booming, and Port wine is flowing.
-At the heart of this effervescent coastal metropolis—with its crooked cobblestones, baroque architecture and renowned historic center, the Ribeira—is an empowered female citizenry.
+With its crooked cobblestones, baroque architecture, and renowned historic center, the Ribeira—at the heart of this effervescent coastal metropolis is an empowered female citizenry.

-Portugal began to see significant developments in equality, particularly for women, after the nonviolent Carnation Revolution, which marked its 45th anniversary this year.
-Before that, society strictly adhered to traditional gender roles.
-Now, women comprise almost half of the country’s workforce and are accelerating in fields typically saturated by men.
+Portugal began to see significant developments in equality (particularly for women) after the non-violent Carnation Revolution.
+Before that, Portuguese society strictly adhered to traditional gender roles.
+Now, women comprise almost half of the country’s workforce and are accelerating in fields historically saturated by men.

 Sustainable women-run shops like Coração Alecrim provide opportunities to both support women in business and local artisans.
 Women-founded initiatives like the Os Azulejos do Porto, preserve Porto’s signature azulejos that tile the buildings.
 The local chapter of Ladies, Wine & Design creates a female-founded salon for creatives.
 Porto is a hub for female entrepreneurs and women-run organizations that continue to influence and shape the city.